Quadrid/lorOS/unstable.md

 - Commands which should make conflicting partitions (size, letters) unconflicting: run.bat
 - grub Distributor is lorOS: vde
 - userlink should now replace whitespaces in usernames: vde
-- usblogin and ldmauth added: vde
+- usblogin, bluetoothlogin and ldmauth added, but lacks a gui, we'll add this to our cutefish-settings fork i guess: vde